aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

   Upgrade information for migrating to v1
 ---

-This migration guide is designed to help you migrate Karpenter from a pre-v1 version (v1beta1) to Karpenter v1.
+This migration guide is designed to help you migrate Karpenter from v1beta1 APIs to v1 (v0.33-v0.37).
 Use this document as a reference to the changes that were introduced in this release and as a guide to how you need to update the manifests and other Karpenter objects you created in previous Karpenter releases.

-Before you begin upgrading to `1.0.0`, you should know that:
+Before you begin upgrading to `v1.0.0`, you should know that:

-* Every Karpenter upgrade from pre-v1.0.0 versions must go through an upgrade to minor version `v1.0.0`.
+* Every Karpenter upgrade from pre-v1.0.0 versions must upgrade to minor version `v1.0.0`.
-* You must be upgrading to `v1.0.0` from a version of Karpenter that supports NodePools, NodeClaims, and NodeClasses (`0.32.0`+ Karpenter versions support v1beta1 APIs).
+* You must be upgrading to `v1.0.0` from a version of Karpenter that only supports v1beta1 APIs, e.g. NodePools, NodeClaims, and NodeClasses (v0.33+).
-* Karpenter `1.0.0`+ supports Karpenter v1 and v1beta1 APIs and will not work with earlier Provisioner, AWSNodeTemplate or Machine alpha APIs.
-Do not upgrade to `1.0.0`+ without first [upgrading to `0.32.x`]({{<ref "upgrade-guide#upgrading-to-0320" >}}) or later.
+* Karpenter `v1.0.0`+ supports Karpenter v1 and v1beta1 APIs and will not work with earlier Provisioner, AWSNodeTemplate or Machine v1alpha1 APIs.
+Do not upgrade to `v1.0.0`+ without first [upgrading to `0.32.x`]({{<ref "upgrade-guide#upgrading-to-0320" >}}) or later and then upgrading to v0.33.
-* Version `1.0.0` adds [conversion webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) to automatically pull the v1 API version of previously applied v1beta1 NodePools, EC2NodeClasses, and NodeClaims.
+* Version `v1.0.0` adds [conversion webhooks](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/#webhook-conversion) to automatically pull the v1 API version of previously applied v1beta1 NodePools, EC2NodeClasses, and NodeClaims.
 Karpenter will stop serving the v1beta1 API version at v1.1.0 and will drop the conversion webhooks at that time.
 You will need to migrate all stored manifests to v1 API versions on Karpenter v1.0+.
 Keep in mind that this is a conversion and not dual support, which means that resources are updated in-place rather than migrated over from the previous version.
+* If you need to rollback the upgrade to v1, you need to upgrade to a special patch version of the minor version you came from.
+For instance, if you came from v0.33.5, you'll need to downgrade back to v0.33.6.
+More details on how to do this in [Downgrading]({{<ref "#downgrading" >}}).

 See the [Changelog]({{<ref "#changelog" >}}) for details about actions you should take before upgrading to v1.0 or v1.1.

 ## Upgrade Procedure

 Please read through the entire procedure before beginning the upgrade.
-There are major changes in this upgrade, so you should carefully evaluate your cluster and workloads before proceeding.
+There are major changes in this upgrade, so please evaluate the list of breaking changes before continuing.

-1. Determine the current cluster version: Run the following to make check your Karpenter version:
+1. Determine the current cluster version: Run the following to check your Karpenter version:
    ```bash
    kubectl get pod -A | grep karpenter
    kubectl describe pod -n karpenter karpenter-xxxxxxxxxx-xxxxx | grep Image: